-McKnight's Senior Editor Elizabeth Newman recently raised some thought-provoking questions about how “women manage women” in long-term care facilities with largely female staffs.
-Her blog got me thinking along some other lines: Male-female and male-male conflicts may become increasingly common as skilled nursing facilities become more gender diverse.
+McKnight’s Senior Editor Elizabeth Newman recently raised some thought-provoking questions about how “women manage women” in long-term care facilities with largely female staffs.
+Her blog got me thinking along some other lines as well: Male-female and male-male conflicts may become increasingly common as skilled nursing facilities become more gender diverse.

 The number of male registered nurses has tripled since 1970, and the number of male licensed practical and licensed vocational nurses has more than doubled, according to a Census Bureau report released last week.
 Men still account for only about 10% of all nurses, but an initiative is underway to bring male enrollment in nursing programs to 20% by 2020.